S06 E10: Ripple Effects

 if you don't feel like you owe anybody else anything, not your community, not me, not Lisa, you owe Colin something

-You used his image, you used the story, you wrote it up on your books.
+You used the story.
+You wrote it up on your books.

-Fact-checking by Erin Ajayi, music provided by Blue Dot Sessions, and administrative support from Nola Carmouch.
+Fact-checking by Erin Ajayi, music provided by Blue Dot Sessions, and administrative support from Nola Carmouche.